We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Solving problems is good, but finding clever and fun ways to go the extra mile — and wanting to do so in the first place! — is even better.
 It takes panache to infuse a typical customer service exchange with memorable warmth and personality, and finding a customer service rep who possesses that natural zeal will take your customer service out of “good enough” territory and straight into “tell all your friends about it” land.

 "You want somebody you don't have to give a lot of rules and regulations to.
 Someone who is talking to a customer and understands ‘Their boss is yelling at them and they’re having a really bad day.
 You know what?
 I’m going to send them some flowers to brighten things up.’
 That’s not really something you can teach.
 They have to go the extra mile naturally.”

 — Chase Clemons, Support Pro, Basecamp

 Good writing means getting as close to reality as words will allow.
-Without an ounce of exaggeration, being a good writer is the most overlooked, yet most necessary, skill when it comes to hiring for customer support.
+Without an ounce of exaggeration, teaching clear writing skills is the most overlooked, yet most necessary, skill when it comes to customer service training.
 Unlike face-to-face (or even voice-to-voice) interactions, writing requires a unique ability to convey nuance.
 How a sentence is phrased can make the difference between sounding like a jerk (“You have to log out first”) and sounding like you care (“Logging out should help solve that problem quickly!”).
 Good writers also tend to use complete sentences and proper grammar — qualities that subtly gesture toward the security and trustworthiness of your company.

-Even if your company offers support primarily over the phone, writing skills are still important.
+Even if your company offers customer service primarily over the phone, writing skills are still important.
 Not only will they enable your team to craft coherent documentation, they signify a person who thinks and communicates clearly.

 One of the most overlooked parts of finding a great candidate is attracting a diverse, competent, and exciting group of prospects in the first place.
 The best way to do that?
 Write a killer job listing.